-2. A person who is protectively placed can ask to have their right to vote restored during the annual Watts review.

-A person who has been found incompetent may also be ordered by a court to be protectively placed by the county human services agency.
+- 2. People who are protectively placed can ask to have their right to vote restored during the annual Watts review. - People who are found incompetent may also be ordered by a court to be protectively placed by the county human services agency.
 The county, in turn, finds the appropriate placement and/or services for the person.

-(Chapter 55, Wisconsin Statutes)

-- The courts must review every placement every year.
-This is called an annual review, a Watts review, or Watts hearing. - The court will appoint a guardian ad litem (GAL) and schedule a hearing. - During the period of the Watts review, the person should tell the GAL that they want their right to vote restored. - A Petition to Restore the Right to Vote must be filed so that the court can consider this issue along with the protective placement.
-The petition can be filed by the person or by the GAL. - The person has the right to their own attorney to advocate for their wishes, and if indigent, the county will pay the attorney's fee.
+(Chapter 55, Wisconsin Statutes). - The courts must review every placement every year.
+This is called a Watts review or Watts hearing. - During the period of the Watts review, the person should tell the guardian ad litem that they want their right to vote restored. - The person has the right to their own attorney to advocate for their wishes, and if indigent, the county will pay the attorney's fee. - · Since this annual review includes a review of the person's quardianship status, the person's right to vote could be restored if appropriate.